Skip to contents

 #> [1] 2.8

-With 2.8 dead or seriously injured children per 10 000 at risk, the estimated baseline risk is very similar to that from model 1.
-Also the estimated intervention effect is very similar in both models, indicating a reduction of the risk by a factor of 0.69 in model 2 (compared to 0.70 in model 1).
+With 2.8 deadly or seriously injured children per 10000 at risk, the estimated baseline risk is very similar to that from Model 1.
+Also the estimated intervention effect is very similar in both models, indicating a reduction of the risk by a factor of 0.692 in Model 2 (compared to 0.697 in Model 1).
 The monthly effects have rather wide 95% HPD intervals that cover 0 for all months except for July and August.
-For these two holiday months they are clearly negative, indicating a reduction of the risk.
+For these two holiday months they are clearly negative, indicating a considerable reduction of the risk.

 res2$accept

-The acceptance rate is 0.93 for the smaller model 1 with three parameters, but only 0.77 for model 2, where 13 parameters have to be estimated.
+The acceptance rate is 0.95 for the smaller Model 1 with three parameters, but only 0.76 for Model 2, where 13 regression coefficient parameters have to be estimated.

 Section 8.2.2: Negative binomial regression